These families were among the 220 million people vaccinated against meningitis A over five years. Photo: WHO/Burkina Faso.

 MenAfriVac offers important protection for future generations

 The MenAfriVac® vaccine was developed in record time and launched in communities across Africa’s meningitis belt just as quickly.
-In five years, more than 220 million children and adults, ages 1 through 29, were vaccinated across 26 countries of sub-Saharan Africa.
+In five years, more than 235 million children and adults, ages 1 through 29, have been vaccinated across 26 countries of sub-Saharan Africa.